 Chapter 9: HappyFlower Alternatives

-Even if 1S-LSD is banned – at HappyFlower you will still find legal and tested alternatives:
+Even if 1S-LSD is banned, you can still find legal and tested alternatives at HappyFlower:

 - HHC products

-This way you stay legally on the safe side.
+This way, you'll stay on the safe side legally.

 FAQ

-Not yet – but the ban has been decided and can take effect at any time.
+Not yet—but the ban has been approved and could take effect at any time.

-2. What happens if I still possess 1S-LSD after it is banned?
+2. What happens if I still have 1S-LSD after the ban?

-Then you are committing a crime under the Narcotics Act (BtMG).
+Then you are committing a crime under the BtMG.

 4. What about nitrous oxide and GHB?

-The proceedings are ongoing and will take approximately 3 months.
+The proceedings are ongoing; they are expected to take about 3 months.

-3,4-ETMC, HHC and other research chemicals in the HappyFlower shop .
+3,4-ETMC, HHC, and other research chemicals at the HappyFlower Shop.

 Share: